stejcon/masters-portfolio/documents/portfolio/implementation.typ

 - This is because layers declared in the forward function are not part of the named parameters list in the pytorch model, which are the only parameters the autograd engine will update
 - LazyLayers were used when creating the instructions in the init function as it was easier than calculating dimensions, the model needs to be run with dummy data once initialised for the dimensions to be calculated though
 - This has the added benefit of the approach being more expandable by easily allowing more complicated instructions to be used in the exit architecture if needed, such as a Conv2D

+=== Setting Threshold Levels
+- Needed to edit the threshold for each exit
+- Using the test data after a full train of an exit, determine the entropy level where the overall accuracy of the exit would match the final exit
+- Set that threshold
+- For an exit to be trained, all training data must exit through the if statement
+- This meant if an exit was enabled, the data would never go through the rest of the forward graph
+- To solve this, train from bottom up
+- Would require a more sophisticated approach if a searching algorithm is used, as exits would need to be temporarily disabled but keep track of the correct threshold to reenable

 === Pruning Bad Exits
 - What defines a bad exit is unclear, and can be defined multiple ways